OppyDevAI/OppyDev/OppyUsageGuide.md

 The file nav also gives useful information about how the AI is seeing your project.
 Oppy automatically ignores unknown file types to improve his focus and save token space.
 These files will be greyed in the file nav but can still be used as references by adding them manually.
 Files that are colored red are to big for Oppy to work with.

 **Task Queue Display**
 You can see the current task queue in the bottom right of the application by hovering over the current task display whilst a task is running.
-Learn more about all the OppyDev tasks and actions at https://oppydev.ai/documentation/oppydev-actions/.
+View documentation for all the OppyDev tasks and actions at https://github.com/OppyDevAI/OppyDev/blob/main/OppyDevActions.md.

 **Token Monitor**
 You can monitor how many tokens are being sent in each request by using the token counter which appears to the left of the credit display in the bottom right of the application.
 Hover over the token counter to get a break down of what is contributing to your total token count.
 This is an estimate of the total token count and may not always be 100% accurate.

 **Log monitor**
 OppyDev will automatically monitor any logs that are being generated by your project.
 This can be very useful for having him respond to errors or other output in the logs.
 The most recent log will be displayed in the bottom left, click on it to open the full log view.
 You can use the keyboard shortcut ctrl ` to open the log viewer.
 This will display all the logs in your project.
-OppyDev will automatically order your logs by timestamp allowing you to see a composit view of all the logs output by your project.
+OppyDev will automatically order your logs by timestamp allowing you to see a composite view of all the logs output by your project.
 It is recommended to use a JSON based logging system so you can specify the exact timestamp when the log was posted, if this does not exist it will timestamp all the logs read with the last time that the log file was updated.

 OppyDev also outputs internal logs that include details you may find helpful when using the application.
-These details allow you to see relavent information that is being used to generate Oppy's reponses.
+These details allow you to see relevant information that is being used to generate Oppy's responses.
 These logs can be helpful to better understand how the system works and are also very useful if you try to build your own custom plugins.

+## Plugins

+OppyDev allows you to create and share your own plugins that make use of OppyAgent, the AI agent that powers OppyDev.
+Find out more using the links listed below.

+* [OppyDev Plugin Creation](https://github.com/OppyDevAI/OppyDev/blob/main/CustomPlugins.md) - Simple explainer to get started creating plugins
+* [Action Definition Guide](https://github.com/OppyDevAI/OppyDev/blob/main/ActionDefinitionGuide.md) - Documentation on defining a new action for OppyAgent
+* [OppyAgent Action Template](https://github.com/OppyDevAI/OppyDev/blob/main/plugins/IntroductionToPluginActions.js) - An example template that demonstrates how to define new actions
+* [OppyDev Actions](https://github.com/OppyDevAI/OppyDev/blob/main/OppyDevActions.md) - A list of built in actions supported by OppyAgent

 ## Internal Logs